jcornill/SatisfactoryModdingGuide/SMLInstallGuide.md

 SML will create a "xinput1_3.dll" file that you need.

-If you don't want to build the source code and just want it to load mod you can found this at https://ficsit.app/sml-releases but I suggest you to build it from source for theses that want to create new mods.
+If you don't want to build the source code and just want it to load mod you can find this at https://ficsit.app/sml-releases but I suggest you to build it from source for theses that want to create new mods.

 I will explain how to build it in the next chapter for people that already have the "xinput1_3.dll" file you can skip it.